Quantum statistical functions: Abstract

 \section{Abstract}

-Statistical functions such as the moment-generating function, characteristic function, cumulant-generating function, and second characteristic function are cornerstone tools in classical statistics and probability theory.
-They provide a powerful means to analyze the statistical properties of a system and find applications in diverse fields, including statistical physics and field theory.
-While these functions are ubiquitous in classical theory, a quantum counterpart has remained elusive due to the fundamental hurdle of noncommutativity of operators.
-The lack of such a framework has obscured the deep connections between standard statistical measures and the non-classical features of quantum mechanics.
-Here, we establish a comprehensive framework for quantum statistical functions that transcends these limitations, naturally unifying the disparate languages of standard quantum statistics, quasiprobability distributions, and weak values.
-We show that these functions, defined as expectation values with respect to the purified state, naturally reproduce fundamental quantum statistical quantities like expectation values, variance, and covariance upon differentiation.
-Crucially, by extending this framework to include the concepts of pre- and post-selection, we define conditional quantum statistical functions that uniquely yield weak values and weak variance.
-We further demonstrate that multivariable quantum statistical functions, when defined with specific operator orderings, correspond to well-known quasiprobability distributions.
-Our framework provides a cohesive mathematical structure that not only reproduces standard quantum statistical measures but also incorporates nonclassical features of quantum mechanics, thus laying the foundation for a deeper understanding of quantum statistics.
+Statistical functions such as the moment-generating, characteristic, cumulant-generating, and second characteristic functions are standard tools in classical statistics and probability theory.
+They provide a systematic means to analyze the statistical properties of a system and find applications in diverse fields.
+While these functions are ubiquitous in classical theory, a quantum counterpart has remained underdeveloped because of the noncommutativity of operators.
+The absence of such a framework has obscured the connections between statistical quantities and the nonclassical features of quantum mechanics.
+Here, we construct a framework for quantum statistical functions that addresses these limitations and unifies the languages of quantum statistics.
+We show that the functions reproduce standard statistical quantities such as expectation values, variance, and covariance upon differentiation.
+By extending the framework to include pre- and post-selection, we define conditional functions that generate conditional statistical quantities, including the weak value and the weak variance.
+We further show that multivariable functions, defined with specific operator orderings, correspond to the Kirkwood--Dirac, Margenau--Hill, and Wigner distributions.
+By generalizing Bochner's theorem within the theory of compactly supported distributions, we obtain a criterion that separates classical statistics from quantum statistics, linking the failure of positive definiteness of the multivariable function to the emergence of quasiprobability.
+As an application, we import the classical method of moments and generalized method of moments into quantum estimation, introducing quantum estimators that exploit the proposed functions.
+Our framework reproduces quantum statistical quantities and incorporates the nonclassical features of quasiprobability, providing a basis for further study of quantum statistics.